 Poor dental hygiene demonstrating build up of tartar

 It will normally be neccesary to repeat the sessions to achieve a realistic outcome

 If your pets teeth have a severe amount of tartar build up it would be advisable to have them scaled and polished by your local veterinary practice BEFORE starting ultrasonic teeth cleaning.

-Intial appointment which includes teeth and gum assessment and supply of tooth head FROM £30
+Intial appointment which includes supply of your dogs own emmipet tooth head FROM £30